BA (Hons) (NFQ Level 8) or BSc (Hons) NFQ Level 8)

-- Banking and business
+- Banking and Business

-They are also eligible to apply for the MA in Modern Languages and other taught Master’s Programmes in the School of Languages, Culture & Linguistics and College of Arts & Humanities.
+Our graduates are also eligible to apply for the MA in Modern Languages and other taught Master’s Programmes in the School of Languages, Culture & Linguistics and College of Arts & Humanities.
 MLitt and PhD programmes are also available.

 What Will I Study